dantonnoriega/prospectus-draft/docs/index.md

 # An Evaluation of the Double Up Food Bucks program {#chapter-1}

-## Introduction {#intro-1}
+## Introduction {#intro-1 -}

+**Part 1**

 Unhealthy eating is expensive.
 Chronic diet-related conditions like obesity, heart disease, and other metabolic risk factors (stroke, type II diabetes, etc) are estimated to cost the US health care system between 200 to 400 billion dollars annually [@cawley_medical_2012; @chatterjee_checkup_2014].
 More importantly, diseases linked to poor diet account for hundreds of thousands of death each year.
 Heart disease alone is the leading cause of death for all persons in the US, with stroke fifth and diabetes seventh [@national_center_for_health_statistics_health_2015].
-Improving dietary health of American households has therefore become an increasing priority for the United States.
+Improving the diet of Americans has therefore become an increasing priority for the United States, especially for struggling families.

 Obesity and heart disease rates vary by income, affecting more low-income families than middle- and high-income families.
 Poverty and poor health outcomes, in turn, correlate with food insecurity and poor diet.
 Research on the dietary patterns of households receiving Supplemental Nutrition Assistance (SNAP) benefits has found that they are significantly *less* likely to meet USDA dietary guidelines than the average US household and much *more* likely to consume unhealthy foods [@andreyeva_dietary_2015; @nguyen_supplemental_2015; @wolfson_fruit_2015].
 A smaller set of research has found that SNAP households, at best, consume same amount of unhealthy foods (e.g. sugar-sweetened beverages, baked goods, snacks, candy, etc) compared to non-households and ineligible households [@todd_caloric_2014; @hoynes_snap_2014].
 In other words, SNAP households consume foods that are less healthy or about the same as ineligible SNAP households.
-This is a concerning result.
-Most US households purchase and consume far too much meat and foods rich in sugars and fats, and far too few fruits, vegetables and whole grains [@usda_scientific_2015; @frazao_high_1999].
+This is a concerning result given that most US households already purchase and consume far too much meat and foods rich in sugars and fats, and far too few fruits, vegetables and whole grains [@usda_scientific_2015; @frazao_high_1999].

-To qualify for SNAP, a household must be sufficiently budget constrained that hunger is considered likely without cash assistance.
-SNAP is first and foremost an anti-hunger program, not health and nutrition program.
+However, SNAP is first and foremost an anti-hunger program, not health and nutrition program.
+To qualify for SNAP, a household must be sufficiently budget constrained that **hunger** is considered likely without cash assistance.
+Eligibility, is therefore, only a function of income.

+There has been extensive research on the role that SNAP does, can, or should play in helping improve the health of a struggling families.
 As a consequence, SNAP beneficiaries can often not afford the luxury of substituting healthy foods for unhealthy foods when unhealthy foods can be cheaper, more accessible, and take less time to prepare.
 It is a costly trade-off between hunger and health.

 **Note**: I need to find a better way to include @blumenthal_strategies_2014; @leung_qualitative_2013; @cawley_economy_2015.
 All combined, they provide a solid review of what experts see as barriers for healthy food for SNAP beneficiaries as well as the recommendations to improve their diets.